Electric vehicles vs. fuel powered – which are cheaper to run?

 On the current market, you can grab a used fuel-powered model at a cheaper price than you can get a used electric model.
 This will likely change over time, but electric models are still new and aren’t as widely available.

-It might be the better option for some motorists to pay more initially to purchase an electric car, as you can likely make some savings on fuel and upkeep in the future.
+It might be the better option for some motorists to pay more initially to purchase an electric car, as you can likely save some money on fuel and maintenance in the future.

 Opting for a cheap used petrol or diesel model might not be the best decision for the long term, as older models are likely to need more work for wear and tear.